I often refer to Lobo as my “game-changer” dog. He was my first solo responsibility dog, my most favorite sidekick, and one of my greatest teachers.

-Lobo was a great teacher and a crucial, pivotal learning experience for me.
+Lobo was one of my greatest teacher and a crucial, pivotal learning experience for me.
 Not soon after, I started seeing Cesar Millan everywhere.
 He’d just started publishing his teachings, message and work, and even ended up with his own TV show, “The Dog Whisperer.”
 I devoured everything I could get my hands on that he put out and started thinking about my relationship with my dogs in a completely different way.
 I started to see where I went wrong in my dynamic with Lobo.
 Lobo wasn’t crazy.
 He wasn’t a vicious dog.
 His reactions were a direct response to what he was receiving from ME.
 I was in such a chaotic state and frame of mind at the time, that it was only in his nature to “fill the leader void” in the pack.
 It’s not personal, it’s primal.
 There’s a natural order and a natural structure to how everything operates in the animal kingdom and in Nature.
 Every pack, every group needs a leader, and that leader (if we insist on living with dogs) must be the human.
 I certainly was in no condition to be that for my pack of boys.
 I’d failed them.
 I wasn’t meeting their needs, or my own.
-This is where the lesson came in, and where Lobo became the teacher.
+This is where the lesson sank in, and where Lobo became the teacher.

 We get so caught up in our every day lives and dramas, that we tend to live completely disengaged and disconnected from our true nature.
 Who we are at our core.
 Who we are as energy.
 When we understand dogs and how they process and “see” the world, we begin paying attention.
 We are their primary source of information in this world.
 They’re looking to us for their cues, guidance, directives, and how to feel about each and every scenario when enter them into.
 Everything we do with them is some form of dialogue and some type of conversation.
 We “say” far more without speaking at all.

 Who we are in the dog world is scent and energy.
-Who I was in Lobo’s world was “a weak leader who was struggling and needed to be bumped.”
+What I represented in Lobo’s world was weakness.
+There was no “Captain of the Ship”, and someone needed to take the wheel.
 I was constantly nervous.
 Anxious.
 Stressed out.
 Emotional.
 I was totally out of control and had lost my grip.
-Lobo recognized this and assumed the vacant position.
+Lobo recognized this and assumed the vacant position as leader.
 A role I quickly slid out of as life got the best of me.
-A role he wasn’t prepared to take on himself, which created even more instability, imbalance, stress, frustration and anxiety.
+A role he wasn’t prepared to take on himself (no dog is) which created even more instability, imbalance, stress, frustration and anxiety.
 This is a very far from instinctual world they’re living in with us, and they don’t understand how to navigate and make sense of our world like we do.

 Remembering you today and every day, my sweet Lobo.
 You sacrificed yourself – redirecting and re-routing me on my life’s path- to give me the wake up call that I so needed.
 It’s because of you why I do what I do, and how I do it.
 It’s because of you I’m able to, now, help others who are in a similar place.
 It’s because of you I can empower and better equip the people dogs are depending on, release dogs from unfair and unwarranted judgment calls, and clear up misunderstandings.
-I love you and thank you from the depths of my soul for all that you were, all that you shared and all that you taught.
+I love you and thank you from the depths of my soul for all that you were, all that you shared, and all that you taught.
 You’re with me in every client case I take.
 I look forward to the day we reunite and I can kiss your gray, heart-shaped snout.
 Until then, I pray our story will touch the lives of others and share a much-needed message.
 I bow to you, dear friend.